-Unfortunately, connection issues with video calls can be tricky to resolve, because they can involve hardware settings or issues, browser settings or issues, and internet connectivity issues.
+Unfortunately, connection issues with video calls can be tricky to resolve, as they of involve issues with hardware settings, browser settings, and internet connectivity.
 Below are some of the more common issues that can arise, as well as suggested troubleshooting steps.

 Remember, if you are having too much trouble connecting to the call via your computer audio and/ or video, you can use a call in number and meeting ID to connect by phone!